superadi04/hibiki/README.md

 ## Running the model

-We provide inference codebase in PyTorch, MLX, and Rust.
+We provide inference code for PyTorch, Rust, MLX for macOS, and MLX-swift for iOS.

 ### PyTorch